MBA Concentration in Museum Leadership

 MSST600 Introduction to Museums: History and Professional Practice

-MSST804 Internship (make arrangements in consultation with your advisor or the director of the museum studies program)
+MSST804 Internship (make arrangements in consultation with your graduate advisor)

 Choose two elective from MSST and cross-listed courses.
 The offerings vary each year but may include: